-As soon as a racquet is strung, it will start to lose tension before it goes anywhere near a tennis ball.
+As soon as a racquet is strung, it will lose tension before it goes anywhere near a tennis ball.
 It's said that strings can lose up to 10% within 24 hours.

 So if you string at 55 lbs but don't plan to use your racquet for a week, then it will have lost quite a bit of tension by the time you finally play.

-This is why on the pro tour, some players ask their racquet stringers to string their racquets at set times before matches.
+This is why some players ask their racquet stringers to string their racquets at set times before matches on the pro tour.
 For example, Ron Yu of Priority 1 will try to keep the timing consistent throughout the tournament.

 So if Federer played the night session starting at 8 pm, Yu might string 5 hours before play.
 If he wins and the next day Federer had a 12 pm start, Yu would be up at 5 am stringing to keep that consistency.

-Finally, each type of string loses tension at different rates, with some like natural gut and multifilament strings tending to do a better job at maintaining their tension, while polyester strings typically don’t perform as well with tension maintenance.
+Finally, each type of string loses tension at different rates, with some like natural gut and multifilament strings tending to do a better job at maintaining their tension.
+In contrast, polyester strings typically don’t perform as well with tension maintenance.

-Personally if I know I'm not going to use the racquet for a couple of days and don't really feel like re-stringing it again for a couple of weeks, I push the tension up a few kilos so that by time I hit with it, it's not dropped way way below the tensions I like.
+Personally, if I know I'm not going to use the racquet for a couple of days and don't really feel like re-stringing it again for a couple of weeks, I push the tension up a few kilos so that by the time I hit with it, it's not dropped way below the tensions I like.

 What String Tension Do the Pros Use?